Umesh-Manna/Health_care-website/.md_notes/questions.md

 - how to plannout the design of the website using **Figma**?

-- What does it actually mean to read docs?
+- What does it actually mean to read docs? reading official docs v/s tutorials for more in depth understanding It is also important to be aware about when to stop and when to move on from a topic

 - How to use Tailwind CSS.

+- What is the difference between static and dynamic websites

+- how to deal with the wrapping issue when i decrease the size of the webpage using inspect first thing to take note of is that, the smalled screen size i am going to develop a website is for phone.
+What i have been doing as of now is making the width of the viewport way to small.

+		Even if the webpage happens to look weird even for phone level of screen size, then there is **media querry** property for that
+		I have been just wasting my time worrying about non existent issue.

+- The difference between **item** and **content**.

+- How to use